 Supposedly, it was at the Bulls Head Saloon that Ben and Phil Coe made the acquaintance of John Wesley Hardin, and actively recruited him in an attempt to rid the town of Marshal "Wild" Bill Hickok.
 While it is true that the two had a beef with Hickok, and it all started over a painting.
 I think the story of Ben Thompson trying to get Hardin to kill Hickok is just so much fantasy.

 Why?
 Well first of all, no one supposedly knew Hardin was there since Hardin was using an alias.
-And second, Hardin did not want to bring attention to himself because the Texas Rangers were after him -- and there was a huge reward for the capture of Hardin.
+Second, Hardin did not want to bring attention to himself because the Texas Rangers were after him -- and there was a huge reward for the capture of Hardin.
 Lastly, Hardin wrote about the supposed meeting while in prison and I frankly don't believe anything that psychopath said in his memoirs.
 Most of what he wrote was fiction and never proven true.

 As for as things being true.
 It's true that Ben and Phil Coe had commissioned a painting of a picture of a bull with a large erection to be displayed on the side of their establishment as a form of advertisement.
 And yes, it's true that the citizens of the town had complained to Hickok; and that when Thompson and Coe refused his request to remove the bull, Hickok decided to alter the painting himself.

 But to say that an infuriated Ben Thompson tried to incite a very young John Wesley Hardin by exclaiming to him: "He's a damn Yankee.
 Picks on rebels, especially Texans, to kill".
 Well, that's a stretch.

 The story goes that Hardin, then under the assumed name of "Wesley Clements" or "Clemens" supposedly had some sort of hero-worship for Hickok, and replied, "If Wild Bill needs killing, why don't you kill him yourself?"